 Westminster SNP lead, Holyrood MSPs play party games

 To be frank, with the odd exception, I see and hear far more inspiring speeches from SNP MPs in Westminster than is currently the stuff of Holyrood’s debating chamber.
 They beat the drum at every occasion.

 Before alarmed authoritarians demand I button my lip, let me explain.
 ‘Essay’ comes from the French, essai – an attempt, and indeed that’s what my articles are, an attempt to understand what is happening by opening out to debate a feeling, an idea, a concern.
 I write intuitively.
 My obsession is in the future of my country.
 I would like to think it is shared by the one and only political party dedicated to it.
 Here, discussion is encouraged!

 The unluckiest guy alive

 The search for the bravura burst of energy that takes us to the ideal finds symbolism in everything.
 This week finds a metaphor in the ruins of ancient Pompeii.

-The skeleton of a man in his thirties was discovered lying under a huge rock that fell on him as he fled the fire and brimstone of Vesuvius eruption.
+The skeleton of a man was discovered lying under a huge rock that fell on him as he fled the fire and brimstone of Vesuvius eruption.
 The rock can be seen as the British state.
 It did not crush his skull, it only immobilised him.
 He died from the enveloping gases that rolled ominously and silently towards his stricken body.
-Archeologists say study of his skeleton show he also had a limp and could not run fast – a Holyrood hobbled.
+Archaeologists say study of his skeleton show he also had a limp and could not run fast – like a Holyrood hobbled.